jeroenkleuters/ccn-okta/README.md

 40. Added Okta's login callback helper component
 41. Split the navbar out of the app component, and some cleaning up
 42. Added useAuthSync hook
+43. Fetching user's profile from CCN api on login